KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.2.1 xrEnumerateEnvironmentBlendModes
 ======================================

+Some XR experiences rely on blending the environment and the rendered graphics together.
+The environment could be compoisited to a screen or passed through optically via lenses and/or mirrors.
+Choosing the correct environment blend mode is vital for creating immersion in both virtual and augmentated realities.

-Environment blend is done at the final stage after the compositor has flatten and blended all the compositing layer passed to OpenXR at the ``xrEndFrame()``.
-The enum describes how OpenXR should blend the rendering view with the external environment behind the screen(s).
+Environment blending is done at the final stage after the compositor has flattened and blended all the compositing layers passed to OpenXR at the end of the XR frame.

+The enum describes how OpenXR should blend the rendered view(s) with the external environment behind the screen(s).
 The most common usages are as follows:

-	* VR: ``XR_ENVIRONMENT_BLEND_MODE_OPAQUE`` is the most common as not all VR HMD have pass through functional either through cameras or optics.
-VR HMD that do have pass through can suppt other blend modes.
+	* VR: ``XR_ENVIRONMENT_BLEND_MODE_OPAQUE`` is the most common as not all VR HMD have pass-through functionality either through cameras or optics.
+VR HMD that do have pass-through can support other blend modes.
-	* AR: ``XR_ENVIRONMENT_BLEND_MODE_ADDITIVE`` or ``XR_ENVIRONMENT_BLEND_MODE_ALPHA_BLEND`` are most common to composite rendering rendered image with external environment.
+	* AR: ``XR_ENVIRONMENT_BLEND_MODE_ADDITIVE`` or ``XR_ENVIRONMENT_BLEND_MODE_ALPHA_BLEND`` are the most common to composite rendered images with the external environment.

 +---------------------------------------+-------------------------------------------------------------------------------------------------------------------------------+
 | XrEnvironmentBlendMode                | Description                                                                                                                   |